Common Pool Repair Costs in Texas: What to Expect in 2025

 Texas pool owners use three main filter types: sand, cartridge, and diatomaceous earth (DE).
 Filter maintenance costs depend on which system you have.

 Sand filters typically need cleaning or minor repairs costing $150 to $400.
-Media replacement—which you’ll need every 5-7 years—runs $300 to $600.
+Media replacement (which you’ll need every 5-7 years) runs $300 to $600.

-DE filters fall in the middle, with repairs or tuning costing $200 to $500 and full grid replacements around $400 to $800.
+DE filters fall in the middle, with repairs or tuning costing $200 to $500, and full-grid replacements costing $400 to $800.

 Proper filter maintenance protects your entire pool system.
 A clogged or damaged filter forces your pump to work harder, potentially leading to premature pump failure.